cjwd/envira-latest-videos/README.md

 Whether to sort the gallery items ascending or descending.
 The items are sorted by date.
 Default: DESC.

 `[elvs-gallery gallery_id="214" num_posts="8" sort_order="ASC"]`

+# Changelog

+## [1.1.0] 2020-07-22

+### Added

+- Explicit width and height for iframe
+- Move lightbox html output to a function

+### Changed

+- Class name for gallery container is elvs
+- Iframe markup no longer has width and height defined.
+This is defined in the CSS

+### Fixed

+- Album data variable now references the right meta key for getting album data.
+Removed \_eg_album_data variable.
+- Conditional statements testing for valid gallery or album ids now has the proper condition parameters
+- Elvs gallery shortcode now call the correct function